 Latitude is allowed for minor variances in the cap mass (weight) listed on the "HAMMER DATA" sheet.
 Sometimes there are field situations which arise necessitating a change in the cap.
-Therefore, a variance of ± 70 kg (±150 lbs) is allowable before calling the Office of Construction to validate a driving graph.
+Therefore, a variance of ±150 lbs is allowable before calling the Office of Construction and Materials to validate a driving graph.

 C. Pile Length

-It has been observed that a difference of ± 3 m (±10 feet) in pile length typically does not affect the driving graph.
-Therefore, extensions over 3 m (10 feet) will need to have the driving graph verified by calling the Office of Construction.
+It has been observed that a difference of ±10 feet in pile length typically does not affect the driving graph.
+Therefore, extensions over 10 feet will need to have the driving graph verified by calling the Office of Construction and Materials.

 D. Production Pile Driving